 "text": "Melanoma is a type of skin cancer.
 A melanoma is a type of cancer that originates from melanocytes (medical term for pigment cells).
 Malignant melanoma is potentially one of the more serious forms of skin cancer as it can in some cases spread from the skin to other parts of the body.
 However, in most cases melanoma if caught early is treatable with surgery alone."

-In this case above we have JSON-LD markup for an FAQ section about Mole removal (The Naevi kind).
+Here we have JSON-LD markup for an FAQ section about Mole removal (The Naevi kind).
 As you can see the question and answer is presented so that google can more easily understand that the page contains a FAQ section.
-This will then stand a chance of landing in the ‘people also ask’ section of Google which sits above the organic listings on the SERPs
+Subsequently this will then stand a chance of landing in the ‘people also ask’ section of Google which sits above the organic listings on the SERPs.

 Here are some examples of how things look in the SERPS…